w3c/wai-curricula/content/how-to-use-these-curricula.md

 ### Introduction to Web Accessibility Course

 An introductory course for those roles who want to get started with web accessibility, based on all modules from curriculum [Introduction to web accessibility](/curricula/introduction-to-web-accessibility).
-It provides level of detail based on roles.
+It provides the recommended level of detail (introductory or detailed) for each role.

 <table>
 <caption>Introduction to Web Accessibility Course</caption>